Pennsylvania’s Anti-Retaliation Protection for Injured Workers

 What Counts as Retaliation?

-Retaliation does not have to be an outright termination to be illegal.
-Retaliation includes any adverse employment action taken because you filed or pursued a workers’ compensation claim:
+Retaliation does not have to be an outright termination.
+Any adverse employment action taken because you filed or pursued a workers’ compensation claim qualifies:

 - Termination or firing